initforcode/initforcode.github.io/README.md

 ## Code with us.

 Init was an idea born of the necessity for change, a change that would take you from the drawing board of the classroom to pragmatic code.
-We built Init to instil a culture of collaborative hacking and to forge a platform for collective growth.
+We built Init to instill a culture of collaborative hacking and to forge a platform for collective growth.
 Init is our love for code, pursued to share our love for code.
 Init is our revolution to the everyday monotony of college.
 Init is our contribution to growing a community we owe much to.

 Init is our movement.
 Be a part of our movement.